-Establishing healthy relationships means establishing healthy boundaries and clear and respectful guidelines for how we want to be treated by others.
+Having healthy relationships means establishing healthy boundaries and clear and respectful guidelines for WHAT we want.

 If you’ve ever been to therapy or read self-help books, you are likely to have come across the term, “setting boundaries”.
 In the past, I would skim over those words or nod my head in agreement with my therapist without giving this idea much thought.
 It wasn’t until I found myself exhausted from pouring so much of myself into everyone else, and resentful when I felt mistreated, that I realized I needed to perk up and learn what I could do to set my own boundaries.